-Oregon PIP insurance will provide coverage for all necessary and reasonable medical expenses incurred within two years of the accident, so long as they don’t exceed your policy limit.
+Oregon PIP insurance provides coverage for all necessary and reasonable medical expenses incurred within two years of an accident, as long as they don’t exceed your policy limit.
 Medical expenses can include a wide variety of procedures, such as X-rays, surgery and dental treatments.
-PIP will also cover your “medical mileage”—your transportation costs to make necessary trips to the hospital or doctors’ offices for care.
-If you intend on using your PIP for these costs though, you must keep very detailed records of all miles driven and transportation receipts to submit with your claims.
+PIP also covers your "medical mileage"—transportation costs for necessary trips to the hospital or doctors’ offices.
+If you use your PIP for these costs though, you must keep very detailed records of all miles driven and transportation receipts to submit with your claims.

-While PIP insurance is very broad in what it can cover, insurers in Oregon can also require that you are assessed by a doctor of their choice.
-If the doctor determines any procedures aren’t necessary or reasonable, or the doctor claims you’re healthy enough to work, the insurer will likely dispute your claim.
-In this case, you can try to make a claim against the at-fault party’s insurer or you can contest the issue with your own insurer, which will typically require involving a lawyer.
+While PIP insurance is very broad in what it covers, Oregon insurers can require that you are assessed by a doctor of their choice.
+If the doctor determines any procedures aren’t necessary or reasonable, or says you’re healthy enough to work, the insurer can dispute your claim.
+In that case, you can try to make a claim against the at-fault party’s insurer or can contest the issue with your own insurer, which will typically require involving a lawyer.

-Personal injury protection insurance in Oregon covers 70% of any wages lost due to an injury in a car accident, up to a maximum of $3,000 per month.
-PIP benefits aren’t triggered until you’ve missed at least 14 consecutive days of work, but they will continue to cover lost wages for up to 52 weeks.
-As with any other expenses you’d include in a claim, make sure to get clear documentation from your doctor confirming that the injury caused you to miss work for over two weeks.
+PIP insurance in Oregon covers 70% of any wages lost due to an injury in a car accident, up to a maximum of $3,000 per month.
+Benefits aren’t triggered until you’ve missed at least 14 consecutive days of work but will cover lost wages for up to 52 weeks.
+As with any other expenses you’d include in a claim, make sure to get documentation from your doctor confirming that the injury caused you to miss work for over two weeks.
 Also, provide evidence of your income prior to the injury.

 PIP insurance provides coverage for several additional expenses that might result from a car accident, including:

-- Funeral expenses: Up to $5,000 of costs related to the funeral and burial of a person killed in an accident.
+- Funeral expenses: Up to $5,000 related to the funeral and burial of a person killed in an accident.

-- Household replacement services: If your injury precludes you from performing normal household tasks, such as cleaning or home maintenance, PIP covers up to $30 per day in replacement services.
-This coverage extends for up to 52 weeks following the accident.
+- Household replacement services: If your injury precludes you from performing normal household tasks, such as cleaning or home maintenance, PIP covers up to $30 per day in replacement services, for up to 52 weeks following the accident.

-- Child care during hospitalization: If you need to be hospitalized for more than 24 hours and have a minor child, PIP will provide $25 per day for child care.
-However, this coverage only extends either until you’re able to return to work or until payments have reached $750 (equivalent to 30 days).
+- Child care during hospitalization: If you need to be hospitalized for more than 24 hours and have a minor child, PIP provides $25 per day for child care, either until you’re able to return to work or until payments have reached $750 (equivalent to 30 days).

 If you file a personal injury protection claim in Oregon, your premiums will not increase due to that factor, so you shouldn’t be concerned about filing a claim for needed benefits.
-In fact, Oregon’s statutes of limitation are fairly strict, so if you’re injured in an accident or incident involving a vehicle, you should file a claim with the insurer as soon as possible.
+Oregon’s statutes of limitation are fairly strict, so if you’re injured in an accident involving a vehicle, you should file a claim as soon as possible.

-In Oregon, if you were inside a vehicle at the time of the incident, your primary PIP coverage is through the policy insuring that vehicle.
-Once that policy’s coverage is exhausted, you may be able to lean on your own PIP insurance, if you have a policy, or your health insurance.
+In Oregon, if you were in a vehicle at the time of the incident, your primary PIP coverage is through the policy on that vehicle.
+Once that coverage is exhausted, you may be able to lean on your own PIP insurance, if you have a policy, or your health insurance.